okx-code/rankupbook/src/Text-Templating/Formatting.md

 ## Filters

-<a href="https://pebbletemplates.io/wiki/filter/abbreviate/" target="_blank">Filters</a> serve to format the original result to fit your purpose better.
+<a href="https://pebbletemplates.io/wiki/filter/abbreviate/" target="_blank">Filters</a> alter a result's output.
 The following filters were custom-made for Rankup: `simple`, `money` and `percent`.
 They use the number formatting found in the `placeholders` section of Rankup's `config.yml`.
 The pipe symbol `|` and the filter name will apply it.
 Here are some examples:

 Filter | Description | Example
 ------ | ----------- | -------